Variational Bayesian Inference for Tensor Robust Principal Component Analysis: Variational Bayesian inference

 In this paper, we concentrate on the mean-field variational family, which assumes mutual independence among the latent variables, with each variable being governed by its individual variational factor \cite{blei2017variational}.
 This assumption simplifies the variational density into a factorized form:

 The selection of variational densities $q(\mathcal{L})$, $q(\mathcal{S})$, and $q(\theta_i)$ is importance.
 For $q(\mathcal{L})$ and $q(\mathcal{S})$, we adopt normal distributions due to their versatility and analytical convenience.
-Insights from the likelihood function (\ref{eq:likelihood}) and the priors specified in \eqref{prior_S_full} and \eqref{prior_L_full} indicate that the posterior distribution of $\theta_1$ and the conditional posteriors of $\theta_i$ for $i=2, 3$ are Gamma-distributed.
-Thus, $q(\theta_i)$ is naturally chosen as a Gamma density, ensuring compatibility with the posterior.
+The choice of the variational density $q(\theta_i) $ as a Gamma distribution is motivated by the conjugacy properties derived from the likelihood function (Eq. \ref{eq:likelihood}) and the prior distributions specified in Eqs. \eqref{prior_S_full} and \eqref{prior_L_full}.
+These indicate that the posterior distribution of $\theta_1$ and the conditional posteriors of $\theta_i$ for $i=2, 3$ follow Gamma distributions.
+Since the Gamma distribution is conjugate to itself, selecting $q(\theta_i) $ as a Gamma density ensures compatibility with the posterior, facilitating efficient variational inference.